 Slay was set to enter the final year of his contract in 2023 and wanted a contract extension.
 The Eagles, meanwhile, desperately wanted to lower his $26 million cap hit for the upcoming season.
 Last Friday, the Eagles granted Slay’s agent, Drew Rosenhaus, permission to seek a trade.
 That was a move was so Rosenhaus could find the market for the veteran cornerback.

 But since then, the two sides were not able to come to an agreement on a new contract and now the Eagles are moving on from Slay.

 The Eagles had two options with this release.
 And according to a league source, they will designate Slay as a post-June 1 release.
-That will clear $17.5 million in cap space but won't get the savings until after that date.
+That will clear $17 million in cap space but they will have to carry his full $26.1 million cap hit through that date.
 It will eventually leave $8.6 million in dead money in 2023 and $13.8 million in dead money in 2024.
-It's basically a way of splitting up those dead cap charges.

 While the Eagles are losing Slay, they were able to retain James Bradberry, who was a pending free agent.
 Bradberry is re-signing on a three-year, $38 million contract.
 Bradberry, 29, was a second-team All-Pro in 2022.

 The Eagles will also likely make a push to re-sign safety C.J.
 Gardner-Johnson, who is a pending free agent, as well.